daveo90/competition/2016AUC/README.md

 # Adopt a Component and fly to Dubai competition.

-In this repo you will find the Contributor License Agreement template file that you need to sign up for the competition.
-Copy all of it's content to the clipboard, and go to the folder "license-agreements", create a new file starting with your name and the name of the template file, paste the content of the clipboard there and save it.
+In this repo you will find the Contributor License Agreement template file that you need in order to sign up for the competition.
+Copy all of its content onto the clipboard, go to the "license-agreements" folder, create a new file that begins with your name and the name of the template file, and paste the content from the clipboard to there and save it.

 <br>
 ##### Example: